 - Previously were determined solely based on possible meningeal disease.

 - The breakpoints above are based on anticipated respiratory or non-CNS isolates.

 - The susceptible breakpoint for meningitis caused by S. pneumoniae remains unchanged.

 - I = 0.12 - 1.0 mcg/mL

 - R ≥ 2 mcg/mL

-- This now means that >95% of strains are sensitive to penicillin, and penicillin is the preferred drug.
+- This means that >95% of strains are sensitive to penicillin, the preferred drug.

-- Penicillin resistance is increasing due to "replacement strains" associated with extensive use of Prevnar (PCV-7, now PCV-13) vaccine with emergence of 19A strain and more recently serotypes 6C and 35.
-These serotypes are relatively non-susceptible to penicillin.
+- Penicillin resistance is increasing due to "replacement strains" associated with the extensive use of conjugated pneumococcal vaccines, although now PCV-15 and PCV-20 are on the scene.
+These replacement serotypes are relatively nonsusceptible to penicillin.